Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 - All repositories must be public
 - Teams are fully self-organized
-- Brain Train only observes public work
+- Brain Train observes public work only
 - No employment, internship, or stipend is guaranteed

-By creating a project repository, you agree to follow these rules.
+By creating a project repository, you agree to follow these guidelines.

 ---

 ## Legal & Ethical Disclaimer

-Participation in this GitHub organization does not constitute employment, an internship guarantee, or any stipend commitment.
+Participation in this GitHub organization does not constitute employment, an internship offer, or a stipend commitment.

-Brain Train Consultancy Services LLP provides an open collaboration platform only and does not offer paid roles, employment, or contractual obligations at this stage.
+Brain Train Consultancy Services LLP provides an open collaboration platform only and does not enter into contractual obligations at this stage.

-Selection for any paid role, internship, or formal engagement may occur only after independent evaluation and at the sole discretion of Brain Train Consultancy Services LLP.
+Any paid role, internship, or formal engagement may occur only after independent evaluation and solely at the discretion of Brain Train Consultancy Services LLP.

-All repositories under this organization are open for review by external recruiters and hiring organizations.
-Brain Train does not restrict hiring or outreach.
+All repositories are publicly visible and may be reviewed by external recruiters or hiring organizations.
+Brain Train does not restrict external outreach.

-Teams are expected to work collaboratively over a 6–8 week period.
-Brain Train may observe and evaluate individual contributions within teams during this period.
-Evaluation does not imply hiring or stipend commitment.
+Teams are expected to collaborate over a 6–8 week period.
+Brain Train may observe individual contributions during this time.
+Observation does not imply hiring or compensation.

-Exceptional contributors may be invited to continue in advanced or paid initiatives when infrastructure becomes available.
+Exceptional contributors may be invited into advanced or paid initiatives if and when infrastructure becomes available.

 International participants may collaborate using their own personal GitHub accounts as part of teams.
 No organizational GitHub accounts or official access will be provided.